 How To Make Sure Everything Is Set Up Properly While Remote Working

 There recently has been a surge of people moving to work remotely following the directive to have as few people as possible working on-premises.
-While some already had an experience working remotely, others felt like they were being thrown in the dark.
-Whichever category you fall into, the level of your productivity will very much depend on how everything is set up while working remotely.
-If it is correctly set up, you will be more productive as compared to when some aspects are not well set up.
-That is why it is necessary to ensure that you have everything set up correctly.
-If you are in a dilemma on how to go about it, this is how to do it.
+While some already had experience working remotely, others felt like they were being thrown in the dark.
+Whichever category you fall into, your productivity level will depend on how everything is set up while working remotely.
+If it is correctly set up, you will be more productive than when some aspects are not well set up.
+That is why it is necessary to ensure that you have everything set up correctly if you are in a dilemma about how to go about it and how to do it.

 Start with an ideal space.

 The first thing you need to have set up properly is your workspace, and you start this by selecting a dedicated space in your home for that purpose.
-The reason why it should be a specific area is that your mind needs that ‘switch’ to separate work from life duties.
+It should be a specific area because your mind needs that ‘switch’ to separate work from life duties.
 It could be a room or a corner in your living room or kitchen, depending on what is at your disposal.
 Ensure that it is free from distractions as much as possible.
 If it is a room with a door, keeping off distractions is a breeze, but if it is an open space, ensure that the area is not frequently visited.
 Check the lighting to make sure that the area is well lit.

 Ensure you observe ergonomic rules

 When working from home, you could be limited to a suitable office chair, but you still need to have an ergonomically set workplace to reduce back and neck pain.
-Make use of pillows to work as back support, angle your pelvis forward by using sitting wedges on your chair.
+Make use of pillows to work as back support; angle your pelvis forward using sitting wedges on your chair.
 If your legs do not rest firmly on the floor, make sure to use a footrest.
-If, however, you have an ergonomic chair, make sure it is set up correctly by adjusting the armrests to the level of your desk.
+If, however, you have an ergonomic chair, make sure it is set up correctly by adjusting the armrests to your desk level.
 The armrest should be supporting your forearm at an angle that feels natural and not pushed up.

 Set the computer the proper way